clementgallet/libTAS/docs/guides/lua.md

 Returns the system time set at game startup. `seconds` is in whole seconds and `nseconds` is the number of nanoseconds.

+#### movie.getInitialElapsedTime

+    (Number seconds, Number nseconds) movie.getInitialElapsedTime()

+Returns the elapsed time set at game startup. `seconds` is in whole seconds and `nseconds` is the number of nanoseconds.

 ### Runtime functions

 Runtime functions must be performed in callback `onFrame()` to be effective on